tkdevworks/Kaggle-Housing-Prices-Competition/README.md

 ## Competition Overview

 The task was to use machine learning to predict housing prices from a training dataset and apply the model to a test dataset.
+Accuracy measured using Mean Absolute Error (MAE).

 ---